Jody Gerut

-Joseph Diego Gerut (born September 18, 1977) is a former Major League Baseball center fielder who played for several teams between 2003 and 2010.
+Joseph Diego Gerut (born September 18, 1977) is an American former professional baseball center fielder who played six seasons in Major League Baseball (MLB).
+Initially drafted by the Colorado Rockies, he played for several teams between 2003 and 2010.

 Amateur career

 A native of Elmhurst, Illinois, Gerut attended Willowbrook High School, and later Stanford University.
 In 1996 and 1997, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star in 1996.

 Professional career

-Drafted by the Colorado Rockies in the second round of the 1998 Major League Baseball Draft, he was traded to the Indians with Josh Bard, for Jacob Cruz on June 2, 2001.
+Drafted by the Colorado Rockies in the second round of the 1998 Major League Baseball Draft, he was traded to the Cleveland Indians with Josh Bard, for Jacob Cruz on June 2, 2001.
 Gerut finished fourth in American League Rookie of the Year voting and winning the Sporting News Rookie of the Year Award.
 In 2004, Gerut's season ended when he tore the anterior cruciate ligament in his right knee.
 Gerut was acquired by the Chicago Cubs from the Indians on July 18, 2005, in exchange for Jason Dubois.
-On July 31, 2005, Gerut was acquired by the Pittsburgh Pirates in exchange for fellow outfielder Matt Lawton.
-He played briefly for the Pirates in 2005, then did not play for them at all in 2006; on March 8, 2007, the Pirates released Gerut and he did not play during that year.
+On July 31, Gerut was acquired by the Pittsburgh Pirates in exchange for fellow outfielder Matt Lawton.
+He played briefly for the Pirates in 2005, but did not play for them at all in 2006; on March 8, 2007, the Pirates released him.
+Gerut did not play during that year.